IMF board to meet next week to review aid package for Ukraine

 WASHINGTON The International Monetary Fund on Thursday said its board planned to meet on April 30 to consider an aid package for Ukraine, saying that Kiev had supplied the necessary documents to determine whether conditions for a bailout had been met.

-The IMF tentatively agreed in late March to provide a $14 billion (8.3 billion pounds)-$18 billion two-year aid package to help Ukraine recover from months of political and economic turmoil.
+The IMF tentatively agreed in late March to provide a $14 billion-$18 billion two-year aid package to help Ukraine recover from months of political and economic turmoil.

 "We're in the process of completing the steps necessary for board consideration," IMF spokesman Gerry Rice told reporters during a weekly briefing.
 "Staff are checking these documents to verify the details, if they're in line with the program understanding."